-- (b) On or after the effective date of this act, the secretary of health and environment shall commence the inspection of registered family day care homes pursuant to K.S.A.
-2012 Supp.
+- (b) (1) On or after the effective date of this act, the secretary of health and environment shall commence the inspection of registered family day care homes pursuant to K.S.A.
 65-533, and amendments thereto. - (2) The secretary of health and environment shall conduct an inspection of any child care facility upon receiving a complaint.
 Any new child care facility shall be inspected prior to issuance of a license.
 The secretary may conduct an inspection of any child care facility that has a record of repeated complaints or serious violations at any time.
 The secretary shall inspect any child care facility that provides services to military families receiving military assistance for child care every 12 months. - (c) (1) Except as provided in subsection (b)(2), the following categories of child care facilities which were in compliance on the effective date of this act are not required to be inspected until July 1, 2011: Day care homes, as defined in K.A.R.
 28-4-113; group day care homes, as defined in K.A.R.
 28-4-113; child care centers, as defined in K.A.R.
 28-4-420; preschools, as defined in K.A.R.
-28-4-420; school-age programs, as defined in K.A.R.
 28-4-576; and drop-in programs, as defined in K.A.R.
 28-4-700. - (2) The provisions of this subsection shall expire on July 1, 2011.